chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group") my knowledge
 of the Android platform was very limited.
-But... [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group") is an [agile software development](https://en.wikipedia.org/wiki/Agile_software_development "agile software development") company and one of the technique we use during our development is [pair programming](https://en.wikipedia .org/wiki/Pair_programming "pair programming"): two developers work at the same feature on the same workstation.
+But... [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group") is an [agile software development](https://en.wikipedia.org/wiki/Agile_software_development "agile software development") company and one of the technique we use during our development workflow is [pair programming](https://en.wikipedia .org/wiki/Pair_programming "pair programming"): two developers work at the same feature on the same workstation.
 As reported on Wikipedia, one of the the main advantages of pair programming is knowledge sharing: